webjib/xiaomi_vacuum/README.md

 Two possibilities for installation :
 - Manually : add the "xiaomi_vacuum" folder to the /config/custom_components folder ; reboot
 - With HACS : go in HACS, click on Integrations, click on the three little dots at top of the screen and selection "custom repositories", add this github url, select "Integration" as repository, and click ADD.
-Then go to the Integrations tab of HACS, and install the "Xiaomi 1C STYTJ01ZHM" integration.
+Then go to the Integrations tab of HACS, and install the "Dreame Vacuum Robot D9" integration.

 Code to add to configuration.yaml :
 ```